-- 1. Select and appoint the Chief Executive Officer ("CEO"), establish CEO goals and objectives, and evaluate CEO performance and develop a written position description for the CEO which includes delineating management's responsibilities; - 2.
-Assist the CEO to select and appoint executive officers, establish executive officers' goals and objectives, and monitor their performance; - 3.
-Determine the compensation of the CEO, and in conjunction with the CEO, set the compensation of the other executive officers of the Company; and - 4.
+- 1. Select and appoint the Chief Executive Officer ("CEO"); - 2.
+Establish CEO goals and objectives, and evaluate CEO performance and develop a written position description for the CEO which includes delineating management's responsibilities; - 3.
+Assist the CEO to select and appoint executive officers, establish executive officers' goals and objectives, and monitor their performance; - 4.
+Determine the compensation of the CEO, after receiving the recommendations of the Compensation Committee, and in conjunction with the CEO, set the compensation of the other executive officers of the Company; and - 5.
 Maintain a succession plan for the replacement of the CEO and other executive officers.